google/zetasql/docs/resolved_ast.md

 //        function (e.g. RAND).
 //   - &#39;STORED_VOLATILE&#39;: The &lt;expression&gt; must be computed at write time and
 //        may call volatile functions (e.g. RAND).
+//
+// `generated_mode` dictates how the generated column is populated.
+Values
+// are:
+//   - &#39;ALWAYS&#39; the generated value is always applied to the column,
+//       meaning users cannot write to the column.
+//   - &#39;BY_DEFAULT&#39;, the generated value is applied to to the column only if
+//        the user does not write to the column.
+//   This field is set to ALWAYS by default.
+//
 // See (broken link) and
 // (broken link).</font>
 class ResolvedGeneratedColumnInfo : public <a href="#ResolvedArgument">ResolvedArgument</a> {
   static const ResolvedNodeKind TYPE = RESOLVED_GENERATED_COLUMN_INFO;

   typedef ResolvedGeneratedColumnInfoEnums::StoredMode StoredMode;
+  typedef ResolvedGeneratedColumnInfoEnums::GeneratedMode GeneratedMode;
   static const StoredMode NON_STORED = ResolvedGeneratedColumnInfoEnums::NON_STORED;
   static const StoredMode STORED = ResolvedGeneratedColumnInfoEnums::STORED;
   static const StoredMode STORED_VOLATILE = ResolvedGeneratedColumnInfoEnums::STORED_VOLATILE;
+  static const GeneratedMode ALWAYS = ResolvedGeneratedColumnInfoEnums::ALWAYS;
+  static const GeneratedMode BY_DEFAULT = ResolvedGeneratedColumnInfoEnums::BY_DEFAULT;

   const <a href="#ResolvedExpr">ResolvedExpr</a>* expression() const;

   <a href="#ResolvedGeneratedColumnInfo">ResolvedGeneratedColumnInfo</a>::StoredMode stored_mode() const;

+  <a href="#ResolvedGeneratedColumnInfo">ResolvedGeneratedColumnInfo</a>::GeneratedMode generated_mode() const;
 };
 </code></pre></p>